header image that says Baseball Fever - Baseball is for women too

 New York Mets

 In 1962, the New York Mets filled the void in New York baseball that resulted from the moves of the Brooklyn Dodgers and the New York Giants to the West Coast.
-Seven years later, the Miracle Mets brought back World Series excitement to New York. [read more...]
+Seven years later, in 1969, the Miracle Mets brought back World Series excitement to New York.
+Although they've gone to the World Series four times since 1970, their only other win was in 1986. [read more...]

 New York Yankees